 This is the crux of ‘Who Is…ENIGMA?’ which relies on a shape-shifting assassin to provide the element of danger driving the entire issue.
 As with most of the DC Comics run so far, there’s also an element of the familiar has been shoehorned into the book, starting on the very first page with the appearance of Special Ambassador Robert Fox.
 You probably don’t remember Fox unless you’re a big Original Series fan, but he played a central role in the episode ‘A Taste of Armageddon’ about a computerized virtual war that required victims of simulated attacks to deliver themselves to suicide booths, preventing property damage and ‘unnecessary’ bloodshed.

 His reappearance here is completely frivolous.
 Kirk makes a single-sentence reference to their shared history immediately upon greeting Fox in the transporter room, and it never comes up again.
-Here’s another perfect example of how timid writer Mike W. Barr has been to introduce a new character to the series in place of recycling random references from almost 15 years beforehand.
-It’s hard to tell whether this was his choice, or a directive from above to maintain a ‘link’ to the original source material, but there’s certainly nothing organic about it.
+Here’s another perfect example of how reluctant this series has been to introduce a new character to the series in place of recycling random references from almost 15 years beforehand.
+It’s hard to tell whether this was writer Mike W. Barr’s choice, or a directive from above to maintain a ‘link’ to the original source material, but there’s certainly nothing organic about it.

 Most of the rest of the story is reasonably entertaining.
 Fox is being ferried to a peace conference with the Klingons, but what the crew doesn’t realize is that previously-mentioned shapeshifter is on-board too, and gunning to take him out before he can sit down at the table.
 The would-be killer takes a number of forms – including an extinct space-octopus, a security guard, and in a strange throw-away panel that has no bearing on the rest of the story, a steak-eating Saavik.